To view the biographies please click on the individual names of the Management Team.

 Jeff Good is Vice President at Infrastructure BC, with a focus on the health and social infrastructure sectors.
 Jeff brings a strong finance, capital markets and procurement background to projects with Infrastructure BC’s involvement.
 Jeff has been involved in the planning and procurement of projects in the health, transportation, and water treatment sectors.
 Prior to joining Infrastructure BC, Jeff worked at the Credit Union Central of British Columbia (CUCBC, now Central 1 Credit Union) as a Financial Risk Management Analyst.
 Jeff played an active role in all matters of investment policy compliance and management of CUCBC’s $3.5 billion dollar (CDN) portfolio.
 In addition, Jeff has worked at Toronto-Dominion as a Trader, and at National Bank Financial as an Investment Advisor.
 Jeff has a Bachelor of Business Administration with a Finance Major from Simon Fraser University.
 He is a Chartered Financial Analyst (CFA) charter holder and past executive member of the board of the CFA Victoria society.

 David Hubner is Vice President at Infrastructure BC, with a focus on the transportation and utilities sectors.
 He has a Master of Business Administration (Finance) and an economics degree and spent ten years in the banking sector and corporate finance area prior to his work in procurement.
-Over the past nine years, David has been involved in a number of major capital projects in the transportation, energy and accommodation sectors that have provided measurable benefits to end users and taxpayers.
+Over the past fourteen years, David has been involved in a number of major capital projects in the transportation, energy and accommodation sectors that have provided measurable benefits to end users and taxpayers.

 Karen has a Bachelor of Arts and a Bachelor of Laws from the University of Victoria.
 She is a member of the Law Society of British Columbia and the Canadian Society of Corporate Secretaries.